wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/introduction.rst

    pip install --upgrade frc-characterization

+.. note:: If you would like to use the beta version of this tool, you can download the source code by typing ``git clone https://github.com/wpilibsuite/frc-characterization.git`` and then you can build the python package by navigating to the directory and running ``pip install .``

 Once the toolsuite has been installed, launch a new drive characterization project to ensure that it works by running the following command from powershell or a terminal window.

 .. code-block:: console